Space-Eternity-3/SE3-Website/src/pages/about.md

 ## Places to visit

 Well, now you know all the basics required for space exploration.
 There is a lot of things you can find in your universe and some of them are biomes.
-Currently, there are 4 biomes and 3 types of structures, one of them having an additional variant.
+Currently, there are 4 biomes and 3 types of structures, two of them having an additional variant.

 ### Default biome